Glory Johnson: WNBA

-Johnson was selected in the first round of the 2012 WNBA Draft (4th overall) by the Tulsa Shock.
+Johnson was selected in the first round of the 2012 WNBA draft (4th overall) by the Tulsa Shock.
 In her rookie season, she was ranked fourth in steals per game (a career-high 2.1 spg).

 In 2013 and 2014, her second and third seasons with the Shock, Johnson was named in the Western Conference All-Star team.

 Johnson sat out the 2015 WNBA season on a maternity leave after announcing her pregnancy.

 She returned one month into the 2016 WNBA season after her suspension stemming from her domestic violence incident with Brittney Griner.
 By this time the Tulsa Shock had relocated to Dallas and were renamed the Dallas Wings, Johnson had re-signed with the team during free agency.
 Johnson averaged 11.3 ppg in 18 games with 6 starts.
 Also during her comeback season, she recorded the league's 16th 20-point, 20-rebound performance of the season in a win against the Phoenix Mercury when she scored 23 points along with a career-high 22 rebounds.

 During the 2017 season, Johnson continued to put double-doubles in rebounds and points which is what she has become statistically known for earlier on in her career.
-On June 18, 2017, Johnson score a season-high 27 points in an 87–83 win over the Washington Mystics.
-From July 31 to August 6, Johnson named the Western Conference player of the week.
+On June 18, 2017, Johnson scored a season-high 27 points in an 87–83 win over the Washington Mystics.
+From July 31 to August 6, Johnson was named the Western Conference player of the week.
 On August 19, 2017, Johnson recorded her 13th double-double of the season, scoring 23 points along with 13 rebounds in a 90–86 win over the Atlanta Dream.
 During the game, Johnson threw a punch at Dream's point guard Matee Ajavon and served a one-game suspension two days later.
 The Wings would finish with a 16–18 record and the number 7 seed in the league.
 In her first career playoff game, Johnson scored 15 points and grabbed 14 rebounds in a losing effort to the Washington Mystics in the first round elimination game.

-In 2018, Johnson had a bit of a challenging season with a couple injuries sidelining her for a few games and causing her to play some games off the bench.
-She played 29 games with 17 starts and would average career-lows in scoring and rebounding.
-The Wings would still make the playoffs with a 15–19 record and the 8th seed in the league.
-They would once again be a first-round exit as they lost to the Phoenix Mercury.
+The 2018 season proved challenging for Johnson, with several injuries sidelining her for a brief time.
+The injuries and subsequent recovery period led to her coming off the bench for a number of games.
+In total, Johnson played 29 games with 17 starts and averaged career-lows in scoring and rebounding.
+The Wings went on to make the playoffs with a 15–19 record, and finished with the 8th seed in the league.
+They would once again be a first-round exit, after losing to the Phoenix Mercury.